Ivan1337-prg/AttendanceUNT/CONTRIBUTING.md

 - Built on Roman Macias's Capstone I research to implement geolocation across the backend and frontend.
 - Designed and mapped functionality intended to reduce attendance abuse, including fake faces, fake scans, and check-ins performed on behalf of another student.
 - Continued integration and system-level development across the project.

+#### Roman Macias
+-Continued contributing to project documentation and Capstone II deliverables.
+-Reviewed and updated the Software Requirements Specification (SRS) to reflect the new student-specific face verification feature.
+-Helped update project requirements to make attendance and verification behavior more specific and testable.
+-Updated the Capstone Project Plan to reflect the approved Capstone II feature and its impact on scope, schedule, milestones, resources, and responsibilities.
+-Contributed to the team's change request and feasibility documentation for the proposed Capstone II changes.
+-Reviewed and helped maintain geolocation requirements based on the geolocation research and prototype developed during Capstone I.